zsulsw/mlsa/README.md

 pip install -r requirements.txt
 ```

-The package versions with guaranteed compatibility are listed in the "requirements.txt", which are recommended for usage.
+Package compatibility has been checked with versions specified in "requirements.txt".

 ## How to Use